 How rehab can help after a stroke

-Most of us don’t think twice about basic skills like walking or speaking.
-But a stroke can cause difficulties with functions we take for granted.
+Most of us donβt think twice about basic skills like walking or speaking.
+However, a stroke can cause difficulties with functions we take for granted.
 Some can be permanent, but others can be helped with rehab.
-Gina Gleissner, OTD, answered questions about what life after stroke can look like and how rehab can help.
+Gina Gleissner, OTD, answered questions about life after a stroke and how rehab can help.

 What are common issues experienced after a stroke that can be helped by rehab?

-How do you choose the right therapist after stroke?
+How do you choose the right therapist after a stroke?

 How can you increase your chances of a successful recovery?